© Unofficial Royalty 2024

 Full name: John George Edward Henry Douglas Sutherland

-The marriage of Lorne, as he was called after the courtesy title he used while his father was alive, and Louise was met with protests by some of Louise’s siblings as well as the Prussian court.
-Queen Victoria saw the marriage as an opportunity to “infuse new and healthy blood” into the Royal Family.
+The marriage of Lorne, as he was called after the courtesy title he used while his father was alive, and Louise was met with protests by some of Louise’s siblings and the Prussian court.
+Queen Victoria saw the marriage as an opportunity to “infuse new and healthy blood” into the royal family.
 However, the marriage was childless.
-In 1878, Lorne was appointed Governor-General of Canada, where he served for five years.
-Along with his wife, they traveled extensively throughout Canada, bringing a royal touch to the country.
+In 1878, Lorne was appointed Governor-General of Canada, serving for five years.
+Lorne and Louise traveled extensively throughout Canada, bringing a royal touch to the country.

 Unofficial Royalty: John Campbell, 9th Duke of Argyll